scanta0705/Behaviours-and-contagion-during-the-COVID-19-pandemic-from-data-analysis-to-model-fitting/phase1/README.md

 Finally, the most important CSV file is FULL_DATA5_FINALE.csv, which contains the data required for Phase 2.

+Note (for country.ipynb): The UMD Global CTIS API is currently inactive.
+However, it is possible to manually download the data from https://www.icpsr.umich.edu/web/ICPSR/studies/39206/versions/V3  .

 The lines responsible for saving the images must be commented out or modified to ensure the proper functioning of the code.